olutmatkaijian/ADAM/README.md

 - Add functionality: Add drag-and-drop for HTML fields like InputField or RadioButton, Sliders, Labels, etc so that when they are dropped onto a node, they are automatically attached to it.
 - Visual: Make the process editor show only the image and not the div
 - Add functionality: resizing of process editor nodes
+- Add functionality: Snapping nodes together at inputs and outputs

 # Roadmap